 Pablo Mari: Arsenal and Flamengo close to agreeing loan deal for defender

-Arsenal are close to agreeing a deal with Flamengo for defender Pablo Mari on an initial loan with an option to buy.
+Arsenal are close to agreeing a deal worth up to £12m with Flamengo for defender Pablo Mari on an initial loan with an option to buy.

 Sky Sports News reported a deal was hanging "in the balance" on Monday but a breakthrough in talks has increased confidence a deal can be done.